 - Tear Jerker: Julie Nixon Eisenhower, the President's younger daughter, trying to assure her father that the nation will absolve him.
 His wounded expression just screams that he wants to live up to his daughter's words.

-- WTH, Casting Agency?: Some critics had this reaction to Anthony Hopkins playing Nixon, since even with heavy make-up he bears zero resemblance to the real thing.
+- WTH, Casting Agency?: Some critics had this reaction to Anthony Hopkins playing Nixon, since even with heavy make-up he bears zero resemblance to the real thing (not that Nixon lookalikes are particularly common in Hollywood to begin with).
 That said, few criticized his actual performance.

 - The Woobie: Richard Nixon